Site inspections/what to look for in residential installations

 Special attention should be given to safety nets systems which are adjacent to operations giving rise to agents which may damage the net e.g welding, cutting of roof tiles etc….
 In such areas the frequency of inspection should be increased.
 If any deformations, fraying or discoloration is noticed, Safety Nets NZ Limited management should be advised .

-How should the nets look when they are rigged?
+How should your safety fall arrest system look when the nets are rigged?

 All persons have a duty to inspect the nets on a daily basis, and advise Safety Nets NZ Limited of any concerns that it may have.